We will not be silenced: Harsh Mander on the Delhi violence case

 The effort of the Indian state, facilitated by the Delhi Police, is to crush our voices, our dissent, and our struggles to uphold our Constitution.

-We declare here – and hope those holding highest office in the country hear us loud and clear – that the government will never succeed in silencing us, and will never succeed in taking away from us the dream we inherited from our freedom struggle, the dream of together building a country which is just, and equal, and kin .
+We declare here – and hope those holding highest office in the country hear us loud and clear – that the government will never succeed in silencing us, and will never succeed in taking away from us the dream we inherited from our freedom struggle, the dream of together building a country which is just, and equal, and kind.

 Harsh Mander made this statement at a press conference in Delhi on September 4.
-In a chargesheet related to the Delhi violence, the Delhi Police have alleged that he delivered a hate speech.
+In chargesheets related to the Delhi violence, the Delhi Police have alleged that he delivered a hate speech.
 He is a human rights and peace worker, writer, columnist, researcher and teacher who works with survivors of mass violence, hunger, homeless persons and street children.
 His Twitter handle is @harsh_mander.